 Irrespective of where you fall on the political spectrum, you already know our nation’s public lands are some of the last best places to camp, fish, hike and hunt.
 More than ever it’s imperative the imperative the value of these places is articulated to those in Washington.
-Stay abreast of what they’re planning for your wild spaces- for yourself, for the next generation, for biodiversity, for the important ecological services these landscapes provide.
+Stay abreast of what’s happening to our wild spaces- for yourself, for the next generation, for biodiversity, for the important ecological services these landscapes provide.
 Below’s a rundown of your options.